On the Transferability of Adversarial Attacksagainst Neural Text Classifier: Adversarial Transferability Among Neural Models

 \section{Adversarial Transferability Among Neural Models}

-We first want to investigate which factor of NLP neural models most affect the adversarial transferability by varying one factor at a time while fixing all others to see the differences in their accuracy.
-The factors to be investigated include network architectures (LSTM, CNN, or Transformer), input forms (character, sub-word, or word), embedding types (GloVe, word2vec, or fastText), and model capacities (various numbers of layers).
-Technically, we generate the adversarial examples by attacking a source model and pass the generated examples through other models for comparison.
+In the following, we first want to investigate how network architectures, tokenization schemes, embedding types, and model capacities affect the attack transferability.
+We conduct an empirical study by varying one factor at a time while fixing the rest to see the differences in their attack transferability.
+Technically, we generate the adversarial examples by attacking a source model and pass the generated adversarial examples through other models for comparison.